The Arnoux-Yoccoz mapping classes via Penner's construction: Introduction

 \end{theorem}

-For the proof, we use the fact, shown by the second author in Section 5 of \cite{StrennerSAF}, that the mapping classes $\tilde{h}_g$ arise as lifts of mapping classes on nonorientable surfaces.
-More precisely, there is a pseudo-Anosov mapping class $h_g$ on the closed nonorientable surface $N_{g+1}$ of genus $g+1$ for each $g\ge 3$ such that $\tilde{h}_g$ is the lift of $h_g$ by the double cover $S_g \to N_{g+1}$.
+For the proof, we use the fact, shown by the second author in~\cite[Section 5]{StrennerSAF}, that the mapping classes~$\tilde{h}_g$ arise as lifts of mapping classes on nonorientable surfaces.
+More precisely, there is a pseudo-Anosov mapping class~$h_g$ (see \Cref{sec:ay-nonor} for the definition) on the closed nonorientable surface~$N_{g+1}$ of genus~$g+1$ for each~$g\ge 3$ such that~$\tilde{h}_g$ is the lift of~$h_g$ by the double cover~$S_g \to N_{g+1}$.
 We will deduce \Cref{thm:arnoux-yoccoz} from the following.

-\begin{theorem} The nonorientable Arnoux--Yoccoz mapping class $h_g$ on the surface $N_{g+1}$ is conjugate to $f_g = r \circ T_c$, where $T_c$ is a Dehn twist about the two-sided curve $c$ pictured on \Cref{fig:ay_penner-nonor}, and $r$ is a rotation of the surface by one click in either direction.
+\begin{theorem} The nonorientable Arnoux--Yoccoz mapping class~$h_g$ on the surface~$N_{g+1}$ is conjugate to~$f_g = r \circ T_c$, where~$T_c$ is a Dehn twist about the two-sided curve~$c$ pictured on \Cref{fig:ay_penner-nonor}, and~$r$ is a rotation of the surface by one click in either direction.

 \end{theorem}